richtastic/ff/src/3DR/wiki/app.md

 - blob points rather than corner points may be better for image bag of words
 	- nonoriented

-x SIFT BLOBS ARE NOT VERY EVENLY DISTRIBUTED IN SCALE SPACE ...
-PEAKS

 - normalized COLOR HISTOGRAM (take out intensity?)
 	- project onto plane perpendicular to 1,1,1 @ 0.5,0.5,0.5 ??
 	- HSV & ignore | make less important Value : (divide by sigma?) value